-Okay, let’s kick it off with some of the main “pros” of lighting in and around your pool area.
+Let’s kick it off with some of the main “pros” of lighting in and around your pool area.

-If you have motion triggered lights, your pool lights can provide a nice security feature to deter burglars.
-The bright lights can alert you inside and you can react a lot quicker.
+If you have motion-triggered lights, your pool lights can provide a nice security feature to deter burglars.
+The bright lights can alert you inside, and you can react a lot quicker.

 Types of Pool Lighting

 You can choose from a few different bulb types for lights in your pool and around your deck.
-The same applies for replacement bulbs or other pool lights that may be floating around your pool.
+The same applies to replacement bulbs or other pool lights that may be floating around your pool.

 Fiber Optic Lights

 Fiber optic pool lights are very versatile, but are not as energy efficient as LED lights, so they may only last a few years.